Skip to Main Content

 Example:

-List the date after the production company, followed by a period.
-This completes the citation.
+List the release year after the production company, followed by a period.

 Example:

-Streaming videos may be found through the Library's Films on Demand database, or through another streaming service, such as Netflix or Hulu.
-These are subscription videos that you watch entirely online.
+This example is for streaming videos found through the Library's Films on Demand database.
 To begin, identify the title of the video.

 List the title of the video, in italics.
 Capitalize all important words and follow with a period.